 Joining a local business association is a terrific opportunity to introduce yourself and your company to other businesspeople with which you might not otherwise have the chance to cross paths.
 The chamber of commerce in your city is a great place to start.
 Chamber of commerce members frequently have affiliations with a variety of groups that they can endorse.

 Here are some organizations to search for in your area to get started:

 - Apps like Meetup that have networking groups

 You’re undoubtedly knowledgeable about home inspections and construction, but don’t let that stop you from continually learning.
 Do some research in your areas of expertise.
 You’ll be astounded at how quickly you can fill in knowledge gaps you had no idea existed.

 Making this move is also a fantastic conversation starter in networking situations where you can spark conversation by talking about new technology or code updates.
 Plus, you won’t find yourself in the awkward place of having a realtor ask you about an area of home inspection that you’re not current.

 Always keep business cards handy

-Additionally, take a look at ISN home inspection software to help support and scale your home inspection business.
+For more resources to grow your company, check out the ISN home inspection software to help support and scale your home inspection business.